 Verify that antifreeze is visible in all water lines and toilets, then disconnect the hand pump.

-Winterizing Via On-Board Freshwater System
+Winterizing the On-Board Fresh Water System

 Adjust the stabilizer jacks so the trailer is leaning towards the roadside, this will allow the water to drain properly.